How to Import Invoices into Sage (50, Business Cloud & Intacct)

 Manually bridging that gap means opening each PDF, reading the relevant fields, and typing values into a spreadsheet formatted to the exact column layout Sage expects.
 For a handful of invoices, this is manageable.
 For migration projects involving hundreds or thousands of historical documents, it becomes a serious bottleneck.

 AI-based data extraction tools eliminate that manual re-keying step.
 Instead of reading each PDF yourself, you upload the files to an extraction platform, specify which fields you need and how they should be formatted, and receive a structured CSV or Excel file as output.
 The critical advantage for Sage users is the ability to control column names, date formats, and field selection so the output maps directly to what your Sage product requires.
+That review-first model is especially relevant in Sage Pastel invoice scanning workflows, where South African teams often want to validate CSV or Excel output before import.

 Here is what that looks like for each Sage product: